This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 AWS managed policy.

-You need to create an S3 bucket and create an IAM policy that allows access to it.
-Then you need to associate that policy with your EC2 instance.
+Create an S3 bucket and create an IAM policy that allows access to it.
+Then, associate that policy with your EC2 instance.

 To create the S3 bucket, run: